 Meetings and events happening soon

-Committee meetings (one course meal of Roast Pork and trimmings with coffee/tea and mint to finish @ £10.00)
+Business Meeting (one course meal of Chicken & mushroom pie, new potatoes & vegetables with coffee/tea & mint to finish @ £10)

 Be part of a global network of volunteers, trying to make the world a better place.
 Please also see the 'links & news' page for information from the local district and live feeds from Rotary International and Rotary International in GB&I.